2018 Maldivian presidential election

 Presidential elections were held in the Maldives on Sunday, 23 September 2018.
-Incumbent president Abdulla Yameen of the Progressive Party of Maldives was seeking re-election for a second five-year term.
-His only challenger was Ibrahim Mohamed Solih of the Maldivian Democratic Party, who was nominated as the joint candidate of a coalition of opposition parties.
+Incumbent president Abdulla Yameen of the Progressive Party of Maldives (PPM) was seeking re-election for a second five-year term.
+His only challenger was Ibrahim Mohamed Solih of the Maldivian Democratic Party (MDP), who was nominated as the joint candidate of a coalition of opposition parties.

 The result was a surprise victory for Solih, who received over 58% of the vote and was elected as the seventh President of the Maldives.
 He assumed office on 17 November 2018.
 Solih is the country's third democratically elected president since Mohamed Nasheed's victory over Maumoon Abdul Gayoom in the 2008 elections which ended a 30-year incumbency.

 Yameen is the fourth consecutive Maldivian president to have at some point lost a bid for re-election.
 Namely, Yameen himself came to office by defeating former president Mohamed Nasheed, who was running for a second non-consecutive term in 2013, after having resigned in 2012 during the 2011–12 Maldives political crisis.
-Nasheed's successor in office, his Vice President Mohammed Waheed Hassan also sought re-election in 2013, but decided not to contest the re-run after the initial election was annulled.
+Nasheed's successor in office, his Vice President Mohamed Waheed Hassan also sought re-election in 2013, but decided not to contest the re-run after the initial election was annulled.
 Finally, Nasheed had been elected in the 2008 election by defeating long-term incumbent Maumoon Abdul Gayoom.

 Electoral system

-The Maldives has Presidential system of government where the president is both head of state and government.
-Once in office, they could be re-elected to a second 5-year term, which is the limit allowed by the Constitution.
+The Maldives has presidential system of governance where the president is both the head of state and head of government.
+Once in office, they could be re-elected to a second 5-year term, which is the limit allowed by the constitution.

-In the Maldives, the president is elected by a majority or more than fifty (50%) percent of the votes cast.
-When a candidate does not receive a majority of the votes, the election then proceeds to a runoff (or second round), which are mandated to be held no less than 21 days following the election.
-In a runoff round, the candidates among the two who receives fifty (50%) percent of the valid votes cast, are elected to the office of the president.
+In the Maldives, the president is elected by a simple majority or more than fifty percent (50%) of the votes cast through direct-vote.
+When no candidate from the list of candidates does not receive a majority of the votes cast, the election then proceeds to a runoff (or second round), which are mandated to be held no less than 21 days following the election between the two candidates who received the most votes in the first round.
+In a runoff round, the candidates among the two who receive a majority of more than 50% of the valid votes cast, are elected to the office of the President.

-The official results of the voting are announced by the Elections Commission and published in the government gazette within seven days of the voting day of the presidential elections.
+The official results of the election are announced by the Elections Commission and published in the Government Gazette within seven days of the voting day of the presidential elections.

 Candidates

 Incumbent President Abdulla Yameen ran for re-election.
 In February 2018 former President Mohamed Nasheed announced that he intended to contest the elections as the Maldivian Democratic Party candidate.
-However, in June 2018 the party selected Ibrahim Mohamed Solih as its candidate after Nasheed withdrew his candidacy.
+However, in June 2018 the party and its coalition, the Maldives United Opposition, selected Ibrahim Mohamed Solih as its candidate after Nasheed withdrew his candidacy.